TheArkive/ahk-pi/README.md

     AutoHotkey_H v1.2.3.4
 ```

 Separate name and version with a space.
-There should be NO spaces in the `Name` or `Version` portions of the folder name.
+There should be NO other spaces except as indicated in the folder names.
 Note that most of the version info comes from the folder name, so type out the version as you want it to appear in the program.
 The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file name, or in the case of AutoHotkey_H, it comes from the subfolder the EXE is in.
 Don't modify the original structure of the `.zip` archives for any of the versions of AHK you intend to use.

 Each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, and `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files, `mpress.exe`, and/or `upx.exe` if you want to use it).

-In general, for the best ease of use, you should always maintain a copy of the latest version of AutoHotkey or AutoHotkey_H and all associated components listed above in addition to any older versions you plan to use in your setup.
+In general, for the best ease of use, you should always maintain a copy of the latest version of AutoHotkey v2 to run this script.
+Then setup your other versions of AutoHotkey as you wish.
 This will simplify your basic setup.

 In non-portable mode, when you click `Activate EXE`, or double-click on a version in the list, this sets the `base version` and writes registry entries for the `.ahk` extension, context menu entries, and the template that corresponds to the major version (v1 or v2).
 The associated template file will also be automatically copied (and overwritten) to `C:\Windows\ShellNew\Template.ahk`.